Cosupport computations for finitely generated modules over commutative noetherian rings: Cosupport of finitely generated modules

-\begin{prop} Let $R$ be a commutative noetherian ring and $X,Y\in \D(R)$ be complexes.
-Suppose one of the following holds: \begin{enumerate} \item $\pd_R R_\p<\infty$ for every $\p\in \Spec(R)$, $\H^i(X)$ is finitely generated for each $i$, and $Y$ is a bounded complex of flat modules, or \item $\pd_R R_\p<\infty$ for every $\p\in \Spec(R)$, $\H^i(X)$ is finitely generated for each $i$, $\H^i(X)=0$ for $i\gg0$, and $Y$ has bounded cohomology, or \item $X$ is a bounded complex of finitely generated projectives and $Y$ has bounded cohomology. \end{enumerate} Then
+\begin{prop} Let $R$ be a commutative noetherian ring and $M$ and $N$ be $R$-complexes.
+Suppose one of the following holds: \begin{enumerate} \item $\pd_R R_\p<\infty$ for every $\p\in \Spec R$, $\H^i(M)$ is finitely generated for each $i$, and $N$ is isomorphic in $\D(R)$ to a bounded complex of flat modules, or \item $\pd_R R_\p<\infty$ for every $\p\in \Spec R$, $\H^i(M)$ is finitely generated for each $i$, $\H^i(M)=0$ for $i\gg0$, and $N$ has bounded cohomology, or \item $M$ is isomorphic in $\D(R)$ to a bounded complex of finitely generated projective $R$-modules and $N$ has bounded cohomology. \end{enumerate} Then

-\end{prop} \begin{proof} Fix $\p\in \Spec(R)$ and consider the natural tensor evaluation map
+\end{prop} \begin{proof} Fix $\p\in \Spec R$ and consider the natural tensor evaluation map

-We claim that $\omega$ is a quasi-isomorphism under each of the conditions (1), (2), or (3) above.
-Assuming (2) or (3) holds, $\omega$ is an isomorphism by \cite[Proposition 2.2(vi,v)]{CH09}.
-If (1) holds, choose a bounded projective resolution $P\xrightarrow{\simeq} R_\p$ and consider the functors $F=\RHom_R(P,Y)\otimes_R^\L -$ and $G=\RHom_R(P,Y\otimes_R^\L -)$ on $\D(R)$ with natural transformation $\eta:F\to G$ given by the natural map above.
-The map $\eta(M)$ is a quasi-isomorphism for any finitely generated module $M$ by (2).
-As $Y$ is a bounded complex of flat modules, $F$ and $G$ are way-out functors in the sense of \cite[I, section 7]{Har66}.
-It follows that (\ref{hom_eval}) is a quasi-isomorphism for all complexes $X$ with finitely generated cohomology by \cite[I, Proposition 7.1]{Har66}.
+Assuming condition (1), the map $\omega$ is a quasi-isomorphism by Lemma \ref{evaluation_maps}(1); assuming (2) or (3), it is a quasi-isomorphism by \cite[Proposition 2.2(vi,v)]{CH09}.

-We have that $\p\in \cosupp_R X\otimes_R^\L Y$ if and only if the following hold, using the equivalent descriptions of cosupport in (\ref{equiv_defns_of_cosupp}):
+We have that $\p\in \cosupp_R M\otimes_R^\L N$ if and only if the following hold, using the equivalent descriptions of cosupport in (\ref{equiv_defns_of_cosupp}):